 There are many factors which can contribute to faster new product development.
-One of this factor is studied by Barczak and McDonough III, the authors of [6], who mention the relationship between leadership style and the technological source on speed of development which comes from internal and external.
+One of this factor is studied by Barczak and McDonough III who mention the relationship between leadership style and the technological source on speed of development which comes from internal and external.
 These survey states that "a project's technological source moderates the relationship between leader style and speed of development in internally developed projects" and "there is no relationship between the leader's style and speed of development in projects where technological developments came from external sources" [6].
 While Barczak and McDonough study about those relationships, Nobeoka and Cusumano emphasize only on the relationship between the new product development and the source of internal technology.

 VI.
-CRITICAL ASSESSMENT: STRENGTHS
+STRENGTHS

-The authors clearly illustrate the definition and the characteristics of each strategy in design transfer.
+From [10], it clearly illustrates the definition and the characteristics of each strategy in design transfer.
 They also superiorly present the research results by conducting surveys, making some hypothesizes about the results, analyzing each result by using standard measurements: lead time and engineering hours, and then performing analysis to accept or refute the hypothesizes.
-The paper is well structured and uses ANOVA analysis which is an excellent statistical analysis tool for proving hypothesizes.
-Furthermore, the authors also discuss some implications of the survey results in the term of efficiency, strategic and organizational consideration, communication, and organization structure.
+The paper is well structured and uses

+ANOVA analysis which is an excellent statistical analysis tool for proving hypothesizes.
+Furthermore, it also discusses some implications of the survey results in the term of efficiency, strategic and organizational consideration, communication, and organization structure.